yigityuce/N2MS/Languages/Java/Core/README.md

   * final method cannot be overrided at subclasses
   * final class cannot be a parent class
 * abstract
+  * abstract class
-  * abstract class connot be initialized
+    * connot be instantiated
-  * class cannot be both abstract and final
+    * cannot be final
+    * can contain constructor and static methods
+    * can contain overloaded abstract methods
+  * abstract method
-  * abstract method is just definition, must be implemented at subclass.
+    * does not contain body, must be implemented at subclass
+    * connot be declared in non abstract class
+    * cannot be final, private, static
+    *
 * synchronized
   * synchronized method can be accessible from just one thread at a time
 * transient